<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Boston

-Although Boston is the last stop on I-90, you certainly shouldn’t skip this iconic U.S. destination (unless, of course, you’re calling one of several local military duty stations home).
-As a tourist, it can be tough to choose which historical sites to visit and what events to participate in.
+Although Boston is the last stop on I-90, you certainly shouldn’t skip this iconic U.S. destination (unless you’re calling one of several local military duty stations home).
+As a tourist, choosing which historical sites to visit and what events to participate in can be tough.
 Consider a bus tour to fit in as much as possible, hire a tour guide for an epic walking tour, or plan an itinerary based on your interests.

 Most people experience a combo of these top attractions: Fenway Park, Freedom Trail, Martha’s Vineyard, Salem, Museum of Fine Arts, Boston Tea Party Ships and Museum, Samuel Adams Brewery, ghost and cemetery tours, Boston Public Library, Harvard and MIT, and so much more.